matloff/omsi/README.md

 python OmsiGui.py xyx.edu 2000 me@abc.com gedit
 ```

 You may need to specify the full path to the editor.
+Note that you must
+specify the server and e-mail information.

 You must follow these requirements: